-We recently discussed what counts as personal data under the EU General Data Protection Regulation (GDPR); however, we didn’t cover sensitive personal data.
+We recently discussed what is considered personal data under the GDPR (General Data Protection Regulation).
+However, we didn’t cover sensitive personal data.

 Before we get into what that entails, let’s recap the GDPR’s definition of personal data: